Be the Joy of Christmas This Year

 We feel like we are not enough, like we are not keeping up.
 The harder we work to reach perfection, the further away that ideal vision seems to be.
 When that happens we are not fun, we are not joyful, and we are definitely not living our best life.

-First, let’s rally together and support our sisters.
+1. Let’s rally together and support our sisters.
 Let them know that the pressure for perfection is not something we expect from each other, in fact we denounce it.

-You’re right, I am preaching to myself here, too.
+Yes, I am preaching to myself here, too.

 How to Be the Joy of Christmas